Displaying Usage Data Metrics

 • Head Count (FTE)

-Tip: Over allocations are displayed with red colored cells to alert you that there are problems.
-This means that staff have been over allocated onto bookings, activities or tasks.
+Tip: Over allocations or cost overruns are displayed with red colored cells to alert you that there are problems.
+This means that staff have been over allocated onto bookings, activities or tasks - or costs have exceeded the budget.

 Click the Units menu to set the usage data metric you wish to see.